 Accordingly, I prize them highly.
-Carl is in my top five that way, and he might be the best of the bunch, except he spends too much of his work week at the Desert Sky Mall, ten miles to the south.
+Chet is in my top five that way, and he might be the best of the bunch, except he spends too much of his work week at the Desert Sky Mall, ten miles to the south.

 “He wouldn’t try the zipline,” Reggie said, “but he shot a bunch of video of the two of us zipping back and forth.
 He even made a Taco Bell run for us.”

 “Does that mean what I think it means?”

 Reggie smirked.
 “There is only one reason to eat Taco Bell, at four in the morning or any other hour.”

 “Naw,” Shake said, shaking his head, “Chet will eat any Mexican food, anywhere, anytime.”

 I know that’s true.
 It’s why he likes to work at Desert Sky, the Valley of the Sun’s maximal Meximall.
 I said, “And I’m sure you disclosed to him what you were really doing with Dick’s Wi-Fi hardware?”